dexilla/protocol/whitepaper.md

 ## Solution Overview
 Dexilla offers a comprehensive solution to the challenges faced by traders on traditional DEX platforms.
 Our platform introduces a range of innovative features and technologies that enhance the trading experience and empower users.

-One of Dexilla's key strengths is its FlashMap engine, enabling lightning-fast trade execution.
+One of Dexilla's key strengths is its FlashMap trading engine, enabling lightning-fast trade execution.
 This cutting-edge technology ensures swift trade processing, reducing latency and providing users with a seamless trading experience.

+FlashMap is engineered to handle high volumes of trade without increasing the fees disproportionately.
+This means even during times of heavy market activity, traders can execute their strategies effectively without worrying about exorbitant fees.

 Additionally, Dexilla leverages Layer 2 scaling solutions such as zkSync and Optimism to significantly lower gas fees.
 By implementing cost-effective operations, users can enjoy substantial savings on transaction costs, making trading more profitable and accessible.